pacific-hake/hake-assessment/README.md

 A framework which uses latex and knitr code to build the US/Canadian Pacific hake assessment.
 _____________________________________________________________

+## What's new

+* Use the tinytex R package for a better integration of latex with R

+* One-step document building by pressing the *Compile PDF* button in RStudio

 ## Prerequisites

 * R version 3.6.2 "Dark and Stormy Night", released Dec 12, 2019
 * Rscript.exe must be on your PATH if you want to use **Method 1 for building the document** (explained below).
 * Install the following packages at the given commits.
 Unfortunately the PBSmapping package is not set up correctly on GitHub so to get up to date you need to clone it (https://github.com/pbs-software/pbs-mapping), make sure you are on commit 6e124da8fd239ad943a6088cebd331eb322fffe8, and build and install locally using `devtools::install()`.
+It is also on CRAN so you can just try `install.packages("PBSmapping")` but the author doesn't update CRAN very often so in future this may not work.

 ```
 devtools::install_github("r4ss/r4ss", ref = "b90113ad2819bb5d183b0caf7b238f667863c87f")